ou524u/pku-aip2023/README.md

 cd build
 cmake ..
 make
 # after that, you get xxx.cpython-38-x86_64-linux-gnu.so files.
-Copy it to modules_ready folder
 # you should now switch to a conda env that supports pytorch & torchvision
 python optimizer.py # that would download MNIST dataset automatically
 ```